Mandeep-Khatri/QA-Chatbot/PROJECT_SUMMARY.md

-# Q&A Chatbot Project Summary
+# Mandy's Q&A Chatbot Project Summary

 ## 🎯 **Project Overview**

-Successfully built a comprehensive Q&A chatbot using Python, Gemini 1.5 Pro API, and LangChain that processes course PDFs and provides intelligent answers with 85% manual QA accuracy.
+Successfully built by **Mandy** - a comprehensive Q&A chatbot using Python, Gemini 1.5 Pro API, and LangChain that processes course PDFs and provides intelligent answers with 85% manual QA accuracy.

 ## 📁 **Project Structure**